tan-ad/SignWave/README.md

 # SpeechToSign

+An easy-to-use program that transcribes text or audio files into a sign language animation.

 ## Inspiration

 Given how much society has advanced technologically, the fact that there still isn't enough attention given towards making communication more accesible towards the deaf community is inexcusable.
 One of our teammate spoke of his first-hand experience with this issue, as his grandfather is a deaf individual who communicates primarily through sign language and visual cues.
 That's when we had the idea of automating translation to sign language, similar to closed captions on videos.
 As a result, we have created SpeechToSign, an accessible and convenient translator from English to American Sign Language (ASL).